couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-web-console.markdown

 ### Viewing Servers

-The `Servers` section indicates overall server information for the cluster:
+The `Servers` section has overall server information for the cluster:

 ![](images/web-console-cluster-overview-servers.png)